Owaisi terms Ayodhya verdict a

 Owaisi terms Ayodhya verdict a "victory of faith over facts"

-AIMIM president Asaduddin Owaisi on Saturday said the Supreme Court judgment on the Babri Masjid-Ramjanmabhoomi land dispute is a "victory of faith over facts" and suggested rejection of alternative five-acre plot given for construction of a mosque.
-Owaisi, who expressed disappointment with the judgment, quoted former Chief Justice of India J S Verma that the "Supreme Court is supreme...and final but not infallible."
+AIMIM president Asaduddin Owaisi on Saturday said the Supreme Court judgment on the Babri Masjid-Ramjanmabhoomi land dispute is a "victory of faith over facts" and suggested rejection of the alternative five-acre plot given for construction of a mosque.
+Owaisi quoted former Chief Justice of India J S Verma that the "Supreme Court is supreme...and final but not infallible."
 "This is a 'victory of faith over facts' judgement," he said.

-On the apex court giving alternative five-acre plot to the Muslim side for construction of a mosque, Owaisi said the Muslim side was fighting for legal rights and does not need donation from anyone.
-In his personal opinion, Owaisi said, the offer of five-acre plot to the Muslim side should be rejected.
+On the apex court giving an alternative five-acre plot to the Muslim side for construction of a mosque, Owaisi said the Muslim side was fighting for legal rights and does not need charity from anyone.
+Owaisi said he personally felt that the offer of the five acre plot to the Muslim side should be rejected.

-Alleging the Sangh Parivar and BJP are leading the country towards "Hindu Rashtra", he said "the people who demolished the Babri Masjid in 1992, the same people were asked to form a trust and start temple construction."
-"Now, the Sangh Parivar and BJP will start from Ayodhya and NRC, Citizenship Amendment Bill...
-BJP will use it," he said.
-He questioned as to what would have been the Supreme Court's decision had the Babri Masjid not demolished in 1992 and idols were not placed in 1949.
+Alleging the Sangh Parivar and BJP were leading the country towards a "Hindu Rashtra", he said "the people who demolished the Babri Masjid in 1992... the same people were asked to form a trust and start temple construction."
+"Modi 2.0 is to make India a Hindu Rashtra and the road of that vision begins from Ayodhya.
+BJP and RSS will use this verdict, NRC and Citizenship Amendment Bill to achieve its poisonous agenda," he alleged.
+He sought to know what would have been the Supreme Court's decision had the Babri Masjid not been demolished in 1992 and idols were not placed in 1949.

-Quoting the apex court judgement, he said: "The court has agreed that, in the ASI report, there was no mention of temple (at the disputed site).
-Court has also said that we used to pray inside the Mosque.
+Quoting the apex court judgement, he said: "The court has agreed that in the ASI report there was no mention of temple (at the disputed site).
+The Court has also said that we used to pray inside the Mosque.
 I don't understand the exercise of Article 142 of the Constitution by the Supreme Court.
 It is unusual.
-We are not satisfied with this.
-Owaisi said he had the right to express his opinion that he is not satisifed which cannot be termed as contempt of court..
+We are not satisfied with this."
+He said he has the right to express his opinion that he is not satisifed, which cannot be termed as contempt of court.

+Blaming Congress for the 'tussle' on the Ayodhya issue, Owaisi said the party which was in power during the demolition of the masjid was now showing its "true colours."
+"But for Congress party's hypocrisy and deceitfulness,the idols would not have been placed in 1949.
+Had the idols not been placed, the Masjid would have been still there and I would have been still praying over there.
+"What happened on December 6, 1992 was not just vandalism, it was an attack on India's secular fabric and brotherhood," he said..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)